Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Read on for a full calendar of events this month in the SF Bay Area.

-Don't miss the last month of Warriors basketball at the Oracle Arena in Oakland, right across the bay from San Francisco.
+Don't miss the last month of season play for Warriors basketball at the Chase Center in San Francisco.
 Watch this popular NBA team close out an exciting year with some of the best SF Bay Area events in April.
-During the first two weeks, you can see the Dubs take on the Washington Wizards, Minnesota Timberwolves, New Orleans Pelicans, Utah Jazz, and LA Lakers.
+During the first week, you can see the Dubs take on the Cleveland Cavaliers and the Portland Trail Blazers.
 Then we'll be wishing them luck in the playoffs!